Automorphisms and isogeny graphs of abelian varieties, with applications to the superspecial Richelot isogeny graph: Isogeny graphs

-The graph \SSIG is regular, and Jordan and Zaytman recently proved that \SSIG is connected (see~\cite{2020/Jordan--Zaytman}; though this result was already implicit, in a different language, in~\cite[Lemma 7.9]{2001/Oort}).
+The graph \SSIG is regular (every vertex has the same weighted out-degree), and Jordan and Zaytman recently proved that \SSIG is connected (see~\cite{2020/Jordan--Zaytman}; though this result was already implicit, in a different language, in~\cite[Lemma 7.9]{2001/Oort}).
 If an elliptic curve is supersingular, then it is isomorphic to a curve defined over \(\FF_{p^2}\).
-Similarly, if \(\AV/\FFbar_p\) is superspecial, then it is isomorphic to a PPAV defined over~\(\FF_{p^2}\) (so in our experiments involving superspecial graphs, we work over \(\FF_{p^2}\) for various \(p\)).
+Similarly, if \(\AV/\FFbar_p\) is superspecial, then \(\AV\) is isomorphic to a PPAV defined over~\(\FF_{p^2}\), so in our experiments involving superspecial graphs, we work over \(\FF_{p^2}\) for various \(p\).